harm-less/php-encoder/README.md

 ## About

 This library will allow you to save a snapshot of your PHP object in various formats like XML or JSON (encoding).
-When your project has been setup properly you can reuse this by decoding the snapshot.
-It will return the same PHP object.
+When your project has been setup properly you can reuse the snapshot by decoding it.
+The decoding process will return the same PHP object you started with.

 This library is useful for you if you want to quickly find a way to save a state of your PHP object.
 Think about a configurator that allows you to customize a certain product in various ways for example.